Water Hyacinth and Seagrass are two materials that can sometimes get confused as they are used to weave baskets and other home decor products.

-Water hyacinth has broad, thick, glowing leaves that can grow as much as 1 meter or 3 feet above the water’s surface.
+Water hyacinth has broad, thick, glowing leaves growing as much as 1 meter or 3 feet above the water’s surface.
 Because of how densely it can grow in the water, it can be a nuisance in many of the world’s waterways.

 It can take over the waterways and make them impassable as a fast-growing plant.
 Because of this, water hyacinth is also known as the “terror of Bengal.”
-When not harvested or controlled, water hyacinth can be a very problematic species in many parts of the world.
+When not harvested or controlled, water hyacinth can be problematic in many parts of the world.

 Water hyacinth used for home decor production will be cut and then dried.
 Once dried, it can use to weave baskets and other products.

 Seagrass Vs. Water Hyacinth Materials